• A Blueprint for Saving the Sight of Infants in Thailand — and Beyond

 • A Transformational Gift

-The James P. Gills Jr., M.D., & Heather Gills Artificial Intelligence Innovation Center at Wilmer will bring together clinical, scientific and infrastructure resources for investigators to apply AI in research, medical education and patient care.
+The James P. Gills Jr., M.D., and Heather Gills Artificial Intelligence Innovation Center at Wilmer will bring together clinical, scientific and infrastructure resources for investigators to apply AI in research, medical education and patient care.

 • Long Partnership Culminates in Support for Genetic Disease Research